Housing Terms and What They Mean

 -

 All the people who occupy a housing unit.
-A household includes the related family members and all the unrelated people.
+A household includes related family members and all unrelated people.
 Unrelated people may include lodgers, foster children, wards, or employees who share the housing unit.
-A person living alone in a housing unit, or a group of unrelated people sharing a housing unit such as partners or roomers, is also counted as a household.
+A person living alone in a housing unit, or a group of unrelated people sharing a housing unit such as partners or roommates, is also counted as a household.

 - Housing Assistance Payment